 Can you cook pasta in a microwave?

-Yes, you can cook pasta in a microwave.
-Combine dry pasta and water in a microwave-safe bowl, cover, and heat for 10-12 minutes, stirring occasionally until al dente.
+Yes.
+Put dry pasta and water in a microwave-safe bowl, cover it, and heat for 10–12 minutes.
+Stir once or twice until it’s done.

 What is the best way to store leftover pasta?

-Store leftover pasta in an airtight container in the refrigerator for up to three days.
-For longer storage, consider freezing the pasta, which can last for several months.
+Keep leftover pasta in an airtight container in the fridge for up to three days.
+For longer storage, freeze it—then it can last for months.

 Can you make pasta without boiling it?